mhlinder/NESS17/md/invited-sessions.md

 * **Evan Ray**, University of Massachusetts Amherst<br />
   "Feature-Weighted Ensembles for Probabilistic Time-Series Forecasts"
 * **Daeyoung Kim**, University of Massachusetts Amherst<br />
   "Assessment of the Adequacy of Asymptotic Theory in Statistical Inference"
+* **Patrick Flaherty**, University of Massachusetts
 * **Matthias Steinruecken**, University of Massachusetts Amherst<br />
   "Unraveling the Demographic History of Modern Humans using Full- Genome Sequencing Data"
 * **Zheng Wei**, University of Massachusetts Amherst<br />